-Guide to running an effective employee performance review
+Guide to performance reviews: How to run an effective employee performance review

 Performance management is critical in any organisation, from the smallest start-up to the largest corporation.
 If done well, it can ensure employees have achieved their goals and align with business objectives.
 If done poorly, it can cause unnecessary stress and conflict in the workplace and result in unhappy, unproductive employees.
-This article explores what performance management is and what effective performance management looks like.
+This guide to performance reviews explores what performance management is and what effective performance management looks like.

 What is performance management?